 Including Timeless, we now have bridging clinics for injectors to work on and hone skills in six locations all across Ontario.

-In December, Corey Akisanya in Ottawa opened and is operating a new mentoring and bridging clinic in that city.
-We also established in 2021 new Ontario bridging clinics in Kleinburg and Barrie, with a new facility to open in Kingston in March ‘22.
+In December, Corey Akisanya opened and is operating a new mentoring and bridging clinic at Skin Logic Ottawa.
+We also established in 2021 a new Ontario bridging clinic in Barrie, with a new facility to open in Kingston in March ‘22.

 All are large facilities where nurses can rent space to practice their skills in a safe and supportive environment.